 1. Talk to your customers

-When you write your blog, it’s a forms a piece of the bigger marketing puzzle.
-Therefore, your blog needs to speak to your customer.
-And if you do talk to your customers, you should get an idea of the things that crop up a few times.
+When you write your blog, it forms a piece of the bigger marketing puzzle.
+So, your blog needs to speak to your customer.
+This means you need to speak to your current customers.

 Here’s a couple of examples…